 V60 Car Leasing & Contract Hire

 The highly-rated Volvo V60 is a competitive rival to its German badged counterparts in the compact premium estate car sector that majors on space, practicality and refinement.
-New in 2020 is a Polestar engineered equipment grade and recharge T6 Plug-in Hybrid AWD auto.
 For the latest V60 lease prices, view a range of business and personal leasing offers below.

 Complete Care Terms and Conditions